telefonicaid/fiware-IoTAgent-Cplusplus/doc/modules.md

 ```
 Identifier: PDI-IoTA-MQTT-UltraLight
-Description: MQTT with Propietary Protocol in topics and payload (UL-based)
+Description: MQTT
 ```

 MQTT is a M2M oriented protocol based on TCP that requires a broker for publishing and subscribing to messages based on topics hiearchy.
 In order to be able to publish and receive on IoTAgent-MQTT, services must be provisioned providing an api-key that will be used in the topics sent by devices belonging to that service as explained here [MQTT](MQTT_protocol.md).
 The typical port used is 1883 (no SSL).

 As a reminder, the __config.json__ file has to contain at least one "resource" for MQTT like this: